Albert Mangwea

 Albert Keneth Mangweha (November 16, 1982 - May 28, 2013) who used aliases; Ngwair, Mangwea, Mangwair, and Ngwea was a Tanzanian hip hop artist predominantly known for his freestyle punchlines and hardcore rap style.

 Early life

 Mangwea was born on November 16, 1982 in Mbeya, Tanzania as the 10th and the youngest child of his family.
 He attended at Mazengo Technical College.

 Music career

 Mangwea's career started back in 2003 when he released his first track 'Ghetto langu,' produced by P. Funk Majani.
-In 2004, released his first ever album, 'AKA MIMI' that is considered one of Tanzanian's best Hip hop albums of all time.
+In 2004, he released his first ever album, 'AKA MIMI' that is considered one of Tanzanian's best Hip hop albums of all time.
 He won the Tanzania Music Awards as the Best Hip Hop artist the same year.
 He was the owner of 120 carnival liquor hub at Sinza, Dar es Salaam which was demolished after his death.